F2I-Consulting/fetpapi/README.md

 # Prepare your build environment
- - Create a folder called fesapiEnv.
+ - Create a folder called fetpapiEnv.
  - In this folder create the three following folders
 	 - build
 	 - fetpapi (Git clone this repository into this folder "fetpapi".
-You should then have a path fesapiEnv/fetpapi/src)
+You should then have a path fetpapiEnv/fetpapi/src)
 	 - dependencies
   - The following compilers are known to work (used in CI)
     - gcc from version 4.8